Article

 • You're planning a full roof replacement or major upgrades like solar panels

-• Your building is over 15 years old and has not had a recent roof review
+• Your building is over 15 years old and has not had a recent roof inspection

 • Moisture issues have been found in the attic or upper levels